lesstif/php-jira-rest-client/README.md

 ## use dotenv

 copy .env.example file to .env on your project root.

 **Important Note:**
 As of March 15, 2018, in accordance to the [Atlassian REST API Policy](https://developer.atlassian.com/platform/marketplace/atlassian-rest-api-policy/), Basic auth with password to be deprecated.
 Instead of password, you should using [API token](https://confluence.atlassian.com/cloud/api-tokens-938839638.html).

-**REST API V3 Note:**
-In accordance to the [Atlassian's deprecation notice](https://developer.atlassian.com/cloud/jira/platform/deprecation-notice-user-privacy-api-migration-guide/), After the 29th of april 2019, REST API no longer supported username and userKey, and instead use the account ID. if you are JIRA Cloud users, you need to set *JIRA_REST_API_V3=true* in the .env file.

-**CAUTION**
-this library not fully supported JIRA REST API V3 yet.

 ### JIRA Server or JIRA Data Center